Pyrrha-Foundation/pyrrha-coin/README.md

 Pyrrha is released under the **MIT License**.
 See ➜ **[COPYING](COPYING)**

-This product includes software from the OpenSSL Project and historical portions of the Bitcoin Unlimited / Nexa codebases.
+This product includes software from the OpenSSL Project and historical portions of the Bitcoin Unlimited / Pyrrha codebases.

 ---